European Football Clubs: Community & Social Responsibility Report

 In September 2011, the European Club Association published its first Community & Social Responsibility (CSR) Report.
 The aim of this publication was to present the work of European football clubs in the field of CSR.
 The report is a collection of 54 ECA Member clubs’ CSR projects.

-ECA Report on Youth Academies in Europe
+EFC Report on Youth Academies in Europe

 In September 2012, ECA published a Report on Youth Academies in Europe, which acts as a benchmark and provides a comparable perspective that underlines different approaches and philosophies of youth academies across Europe.

 ECA Study on the Transfer System in Europe

 In March 2014, ECA published a study on the transfer system, which offers an in-depth overview of all the incoming and outgoing transfer transactions involving European clubs over a two-year period.
 The ECA Executive Board mandated PricewaterhouseCoopers (PwC) and LIUC University to carry out this work.

 ECA Women's Club Football Analysis

 In 2014, ECA published an analysis on Women's Football.
 This report of the ECA analyses women's football from a club perspective.
 Topics such as women's club structure, relations with stakeholders as well as key success and constraint factors in the women's game were addressed.